Nick-Andrews/Foundery/README.md

 When your Foundery Calendar System is activated you will see a small blue representation of &#x2296;

 This appears on the right side of the viewport in the middle of the page.
 The CSS code for this is found in the css/style.css file at line 8[ #fndry_launcher ].
 When users click on this icon the calendar appears.
-The forst room in the system is automatically selected and the current week is shown.
+The first room entered into the Foundery DB System is automatically selected and the current week is shown.
 Click the days of the week to drop-down the booking segments.
 Click on the bell icons to book a segment.